NuytsSiegmund/BlueCarbon_RestorationTool/README.md

 ## Introduction

-The Blue Carbon Ecosystem (BCE) Restoration Tool is a Geographic Information System (GIS)-based multi-criteria decision support tool designed to identify suitable areas for BCE restoration.
-It focuses on mangroves, saltmarshes, and seagrasses, integrating spatial data on current and historical BCE distribution, coastal geomorphology, hydrodynamics, and land tenure.
+The Blue Carbon Ecosystem (BCE) Restoration Tool is an innovative, Geographic Information System (GIS)-based multi-criteria decision support tool designed to identify suitable areas for BCE restoration.
+Developed to address the critical need for strategic planning in coastal ecosystem restoration, this tool focuses on three key blue carbon ecosystems: mangroves, saltmarshes, and seagrasses.

-## Abstract From Paper
-Blue carbon ecosystems (BCEs), such as mangroves, saltmarshes, and seagrasses, are important nature-based solutions for climate change mitigation and adaptation but are threatened by degradation.
-Effective BCE restoration requires strategic planning and site selection to optimise outcomes.
-We developed a Geographic Information System (GIS)-based multi-criteria decision support tool to identify suitable areas for BCE restoration along the 2512 km-long coastline of Victoria, Australia.
-High-resolution spatial data on BCE distribution, coastal geomorphology, hydrodynamics, and land tenure were integrated into a flexible spatial model that distinguishes between passive and active restoration suitability.
-The tool was applied to identify high-priority locations for mangrove, saltmarsh, and seagrass restoration across different scenarios.
-Results indicate substantial potential for BCE restoration in Victoria, with 33,253 ha of suitable area identified, mostly (>97%) on public land, which aligned with the selection criteria used in the tool.
-Restoration opportunities are concentrated in bays and estuaries where historical losses have been significant.
-The mapped outputs provide a decision-support framework for regional restoration planning, while the tool itself can be adapted to other geographies.
-By integrating multiple spatial criteria and distinguishing between passive and active restoration, our approach offers a new method for targeting BCE restoration and informing resource allocation.
-The identified restoration potential will also require collaboration with coastal managers and communities, and consideration of socio-economic factors.
-With further refinements, such as incorporating multi-criteria decision analysis techniques, GIS-based tools can help catalyse strategic blue carbon investments and contribute to climate change mitigation and adaptation goals at different spatial scales.
-This study highlights the value of spatial identification for BCE restoration and provides a transferable framework for other regions.
+By integrating high-resolution spatial data on current and historical BCE distribution, coastal geomorphology, hydrodynamics, and land tenure, the BCE Restoration Tool provides a comprehensive framework for assessing restoration potential.
+Its unique strength lies in its ability to distinguish between passive and active restoration suitability, offering nuanced insights for restoration planning and resource allocation.

+Initially developed and tested along the 2,512 km coastline of Victoria, Australia, this tool demonstrates significant potential for identifying restoration opportunities.
+In our case study, we identified 33,253 hectares of suitable area for BCE restoration, with the majority located on public land.
+These findings underscore the tool's capacity to inform large-scale restoration efforts and contribute to climate change mitigation and adaptation strategies.

+Importantly, while the tool was developed using data from Victoria, its methodology and framework are designed to be globally applicable.
+The data requirements and analysis approach can be adapted to other coastal regions worldwide, making this tool a valuable resource for restoration practitioners, environmental managers, and policymakers across different geographical contexts.

+We have developed this spatial tool to highlight areas of coastlines that have characteristics and history that may be suitable for different types of restoration.
+As with most large-scale spatial assessments, we strongly recommend ground-truthing and site-specific assessments to validate and refine potential restoration sites identified by the tool.

+## Global Applicability

+It's important to highlight that while the example data provided with this tool is specific to the Victorian coastline in Australia, the methodology and data structure can be applied globally.
+Researchers and practitioners from other regions can use this tool by substituting the Victorian data with equivalent datasets for their area of interest.
+This flexibility allows for the identification of blue carbon restoration opportunities in diverse coastal environments around the world.

+When adapting the tool to other regions:
+1. Ensure that you have similar data layers (current and historical BCE distribution, coastal geomorphology, hydrodynamics, and land tenure) for your area of interest.
+2. Adjust the classification schemes for variables like wave height, erosion sensitivity, and substrate types to match the characteristics of your local coastal environment.
+3. Consider local ecological, social, and economic factors that might influence restoration suitability in your region.

+By providing a transferable framework, this tool aims to support global efforts in blue carbon ecosystem restoration, contributing to climate change mitigation and coastal resilience worldwide.

 ## System Requirements